It’s coming up to Christmas 2020 as I write this.

 I will be making some personalised baubles using transfer printed vinyl.

 To start, I checked out my favourite go-to lady for a video showing me how to make the baubles using my Cricut and permanent vinyl.
 Over to Jennifer Maker.

 If you watch this video from the point where Jennifer downloads the cut files – known as SVG files (Scalable Vector Graphics in case you were wondering) – she gives some fantastic tips on saving vinyl and time by putting all the designs on one cutting mat.

 And, how to sharpen your fine-point cutting blade to extend it’s life using balled up kitchen foil—literally, a great money-saving tip.

 Make things easy by buying baubles ready-to-go

-If you’re like me, you’ll want to personalise baubles that are already glittered and ready-to-go.
+If you’re like me, you’ll want to personalise baubles that are already glittered and ready to go.

 Try Amazon for a great range of baubles but remember, larger baubles are easier to personalise than smaller baubles.
-Always remembering, of course, the size of the advent calendar windows you’ll be putting them in!
+Always remember, of course, the size of the advent calendar windows you’ll be putting them in!

-Those first weeks with your cricut can be a challenge
+Those first weeks with your Cricut can be a challenge

 So, to help you get to know your Cricut and start right from the very beginning, read my Beginner’s Guide to Cricut.